 If you like seafood, you’re in the right place.
 It’s always fresh and always perfectly cooked.
 If you’d rather go fishing and present your catch at a restaurant, they’ll season and cook it for you.
 While you're in town you have to try a slice of Key lime pie.
 Some of our favorite restaurants in Key West include El Siboney (Cuban food), Eaton Street Seafood Market & Restaurant (go for the stone crabs), Half Shell Raw Bar (oysters, pelicans and the decor here will leave you wanting more) and Croissants de France (for a full-on carby French breakfast of crepes, fresh-baked pastries and French toast—with a side of eggs for balance).

 When it comes to imbibing, the options are endless, but for craft cocktails, Caroline’s Other Side is a cozy, cool bar hidden in a Key West-style home.
 Breweries are abundant here, too.
-Waterfront Brewery and First Flight Island Restaurant & Brewery are a couple; there are also rum distilleries (Key West First Legal Rum Distillery) and the down and dirty, good old bars that haven’t changed since they opened, like Sloppy Joe’s (one of Hemingway's favorite haunts), Green Parrot Bar, Capt Tony’s Saloon and El Meson de Pepe where you can dance nightly to the only salsa band on the island.
+Waterfront Brewery and First Flight Island Restaurant & Brewery are a couple; there are also rum distilleries (Key West First Legal Rum Distillery) and the down and dirty, good old bars that haven’t changed since they opened, like Sloppy Joe’s (one of Hemingway's favorite haunts ), Green Parrot Bar, Capt Tony’s Saloon and El Meson de Pepe where you can dance nightly to salsa.

 Explore our articles on the best restaurants in Key West, the best places to eat key lime pie in the Florida Keys and the most fun bars.